Written by Dr Michelle Henley – Elephants Alive Director, Co-founder and Principal Researcher

 We struggle as humans to understand our own actions.
 How can we begin to understand and provide possible interpretations for the actions of other species?
 Yet elephants have been acknowledged as ‘sentient’ beings in the National Norms and Standards for the Management of Elephants in South Africa according to which ‘…..interventions to manage an elephant should seek to minimise any resultant pain or trauma to the elephant’1.

 ‘Sentience’ refers to an ability to feel or be aware of feelings2.
-But how has science assisted us to arrive as such an abstract conclusion?
+But how has science assisted us in arriving as such an abstract conclusion?

 Humans still represent the biggest threat to elephants and their stress hormone responses to particular human activities (hunting, immobilisation, translocation or tourism) have successfully been quantified8,9.
 Elephants are known to exhibit concern for deceased individuals or to offer assistance to conspecifics in distress10.
 Research has shown us that elephants show higher levels of interest in elephant skulls and ivory than in other natural objects11.

-We now know that the oldest individuals in a group have enhanced social discrimination and consequently function as important repositories of social knowledge12.
-Gradually it has become permissible to talk about elephant cognition13 or the empathy of elephants14, and with this in mind we would like to introduce you to an elephant and her family, which typifies these traits which have recently been bestowed upon elephants.
+We now know that the oldest individuals in a group have enhanced social discrimination and consequently function as essential repositories of social knowledge12.
+Gradually it has become permissible to talk about elephant cognition13 or the empathy of elephants14, and with this in mind, we would like to introduce you to an elephant and her family, which typifies these traits which have recently been bestowed upon elephants.

-We have known the Grass herd for a number of years and have always been struck by their level of habituation.
+We have known the Grass herd for several years and have always been struck by their level of habituation.
 All the individual females within this family unit have been given the genus names of Southern African grass species.
 Some individuals in the herd are more familiar to us than others.

 Eragrostis (Love grass) was one such individual.
 She was an old cow who had stopped lactating and had the habit of bringing up the rear of the herd.
 With time we realised that Eragrostis was blind.
 Despite her handicap which slowed her down considerably, her daughter Themeda (Red grass) made sure that she was never far from her and usually only an audible rumble away.